Levy Fidelix

 José Levy Fidelix da Cruz (27 December 1951 – 23 April 2021) was a Brazilian conservative politician, businessman, and journalist.
 He was the founder of the Brazilian Labour Renewal Party (PRTB) and ran for president of Brazil in the elections of 2010 and 2014.
 He was particularly known in Brazil for his promise of building a bullet train system connecting São Paulo and Rio de Janeiro (the aerotrem) and for his controversial declarations about homosexuals during a political debate in 2014.
 Also known for being a perennial candidate, he ran for several political posts but never won one.
-Fidelix died on 23 April 2021 due to COVID-19 complications.
+Fidelix died around 20:00 BRT on 23 April 2021 due to COVID-19 complications.

 Biography

-Fidelix was born in the town of Mutum, Minas Gerais in 1951 to Jarbas Fidelix, a merchant who worked in the field of transportation, and Lecy Araújo, an educator.
+Fidelix was born in the town of Mutum, Minas Gerais on 27 December 1951 to Jarbas Fidelix, a merchant who worked in the field of transportation, and Lecy Araújo, an educator.
 He moved to Rio de Janeiro, then the capital of Brazil, and studied communication science at the Fluminense Federal University, but he did not graduate.
 He later became a journalist and professional advertiser.
 Fidelix was a Roman Catholic.

 At the age of 24, he founded the advertising agency Staff Publicidade and also worked as a design director at Art&Som and Vogue Publicidade.
 As a journalist, he worked for Correio da Manhã and Última Hora, where he revised the Diário Oficial da União.

 Fidelix worked for the government as a communications assistant and created Agricultura Urgente, the first national bulletin of agriculture.
 Through Agricultura Urgente, he launched Brazil's first ecological campaign, which earned him a presidential medal.
 He co-founded the business magazine Governo e Empresa and the political magazine O Poder.
 Around 1976, he was the chief communications officer of Estanave, a company related to Petrobras.

 In 1982, he founded Interface, the first Brazilian magazine about informatics.
 In 1983, he moved to São Paulo, where he worked for two years as an anchorman for TV Informátika, a TV program about informatics, in which he interviewed specialists and politicians.